 |Other 1:||Body Number: 4D56980|

 (SOLD) This car has an incredible history and tremendous patina.
 This Jaguar 420G Sedan comes to us from a collection, and is a highly original California example that is in wonderful condition with a great California-native history.
 The current owner of this 420G is thought to have been the Sedan’s 4th owner from new, based on documentation and records residing with the car.
 The Jaguar was originally purchased new in Santa Barbara and remained under original ownership from 1968 to 1986.
 The next owner resided in Carmel, CA who then sold it to a Monterey, CA resident and owned until 1991, where it was then sold to its current owner.
 The car drives smoothly, features a wonderful level of patina throughout, and is thought to have its original coat of factory paint.
-It also features power steering and windows, the original California black license plates, and a fully functional Air Conditioning system ready for those warm Summer drives.
+It also features power steering and windows, the original California black license plates, and an *air conditioning system (*please note the A/C system will need servicing before use).